Mass. pizza shop owner says he's gotten death threats over feud with Barstool's Dave Portnoy

+After being called "The Worst Pizza Place in America" by one of the country's most influential pizza reviewers, business is apparently booming at Somerville's Dragon Pizza.

-The owner of a pizza restaurant in Somerville, Massachusetts, that was catapulted into the national limelight after he got into a fiery fight on camera with Dave Portnoy of Barstool Sports says his shop will persevere through the onslaught of attacks they're experiencing.
+The Davis Square shop was catapulted into the spotlight after he got into a fiery fight on camera with Dave Portnoy of Barstool Sports during one of his internet-famous one-bite pizza slice reviews.
+The video shows the owner, Charlie Redd, trading insults with Portnoy, outside the shop.

-Dragon Pizza owner Charlie Redd says he's never experienced something like this, telling Boston.com that he's received death threats since Portnoy uploaded video of the incident online where it went viral.

-“It’s kind of new terrain for me.
-It’s mental,” Redd said.
-“But I don’t want to give him credit for complicating my life.
-We’re running our pizza shop, and everyone is happy.
-I’m receiving death threats.
-I’ve received threats at my home.
-I’m receiving tons of all sorts of different attacks in many different ways.”
+Portnoy has many devoted fans, and in the wake of the video being released on Thursday, angry comments have poured onto posts from Dragon Pizza.
+Redd told Boston.com he's gotten death threats.

+A sign up on the door of the shop on Friday urged people inside to avoid talking about "it," presumably referring to the incident.

 Get New England news, weather forecasts and entertainment stories to your inbox.
 Sign up for NECN newsletters.

+Portnoy, who said he once lived in Davis Square, is known for rating pizzerias across the U.S. and then uploading his video reviews to his YouTube channel "One Bite Pizza Reviews."

+Want to know what's up for your weekend?
+Click here to subscribe to our free weekly newsletter about events, experiences and adventures for you and for your family around Boston.
+(You might even find a few freebies!)

-In his review of Dragon Pizza, which was uploaded to YouTube on Thursday as "The Worst Pizza Place in America," Portnoy gave the Somerville shop a low score of 6.4, seemingly offended by what he called the pizza's floppiness and strong parmesan flavor.
+In his review of Dragon Pizza, which was uploaded to YouTube on Thursday as "The Worst Pizza Place in America" and remains pinned on his X (formerly Twitter) account, Portnoy gave the Somerville shop a low score of 6.4, taking issue with what he called the pizza's floppiness and strong parmesan flavor.

-"It's a floppy mess," Portnoy says.
-"Strong parmesan...this is an acquired taste.
+"It's a floppy mess," Portnoy said.
+"Strong parmesan ... this is an acquired taste.
 If you get this, know you’re going to get hit with a left, right in the face with parmesan.”

 "It looked better in the case."